Year-end UK tax planning

 The gift can even be made after the end of the tax year and “carried back”, provided that it is made before 31 January, and before the date the original tax return is filed.
 This is particularly valuable to wealthy individuals who have substantial surplus funds and philanthropic goals.
 Individuals wishing to maximise their tax relief should wait until after the end of the tax year when their tax liability is known and the precise maximum gift can be calculated.

 Gifts of land and shares can also be made to charities under a different set of rules.
-Any gain triggered by the gift is exempt from capital gains tax and the gift itself should not be subject to inheritance tax (IHT).
+Any gain triggered by the gift is exempt from capital gains tax and the gift itself should not be subject to inheritance tax.
 Asset donations can therefore be particularly attractive.

 Registered pensions remain very tax efficient.
 The combination of relief on contributions, tax free growth in the pension fund itself, as well as the ability to take a tax-free lump sum on retirement make these vehicles very attractive.
 To the extent pension benefits are not drawn, they are generally exempt from IHT.

-The total value of an individual’s pension pot should not exceed the “lifetime allowance” of £1.055m for 2019/20.
+The total value of individuals pension pot should not exceed the “lifetime allowance” £1.03m, increasing to £1.055m for 2019/20.
 Exceeding this can result in unwanted future tax charges.

 Capital gains tax planning

-If the individual has capital gains taxable for 2019/20 then he or she may wish to consider selling other assets standing at a loss before 6 April 2019, in order to offset the gain.
-It may, alternatively, be possible to make a “negligible value” claim for assets which are of negligible value.
+If the individual has capital gains taxable for 2018/19 then he or she may wish to consider selling other assets standing at a loss before 6 April 2019, in order to offset the gain.
+It may alternatively be possible to make a “negligible value” claim for assets which are of negligible value.

-Individuals may invest up to £20,000 per year in an individual savings account (“ISA”).
+Individuals may invest up to £20,000 per year in an individual savings accounts (“ISA”).
 The income and gains arising within the ISA are tax-free.
-There are also other types of ISAs with lower thresholds such as a “Junior ISA” for children, and “Lifetime ISA” for 18 to 40 year olds.
-The “Help to Buy ISA” is no longer available for first time buyers and was closed in November 2019.
+There are also other types of ISAs with lower thresholds such as a “Junior ISA” for children, “Help to Buy ISA” for first time buyers, and “Lifetime ISA” for 18 to 40 year olds.

 Individuals may claim a 30% tax reduction by investing (for at least three years) in Enterprise Investment Scheme (EIS) shares in unquoted trading companies.
 Up to £1 million can be invested, or £2 million for investments in knowledge intensive companies.
 Any capital gain on sale after three years is exempt from tax.